Dominic Selwood

 Dominic Selwood (born 19 December 1970) is an English historian, author, journalist and barrister.
 He has written several works of history, historical fiction and historical thrillers, most notably The Sword of Moses and Anatomy of a Nation.
 A History of British Identity in 50 Documents.
 His background is in medieval history.
-He is an honorary research fellow at the University of Exeter.

 Early life and career

 Selwood was born on 19 December 1970 in England, and grew up in Salisbury, Cyprus, and Germany.
 He went to school at Edge Grove School and Winchester College, and studied law and French law at the University of Wales.

 He was awarded a scholarship to the University of Poitiers, where a chance meeting in a local café with the publisher (and early sponsor of Private Eye) Anthony Blond led to a collaboration on Blond's Roman Emperors.
 His doctoral research on medieval religious and military life, specialising in the Knights Templar and Knights Hospitaller, the two leading military orders of the Crusades, was undertaken as a member of New College, Oxford.
-While conducting his research, he won a research scholarship to the Sorbonne in the history of Byzantium and the Christian Near-East, where he was awarded a double first class.
+While conducting his research, he won a research scholarship to the Sorbonne in Paris specializing in the history of Byzantium and the Christian Near-East, where he was awarded a double first class.